Find an Accountant or Bookkeeper

 There is considerable paperwork involved in setting up various business entities in South Africa and employing an experienced professional to make the application for you can expedite the process and minimise costly errors.
-The accountant can also advise on the most suitable business entity for your needs which has significant tax, cost and legal ramifications.
+The accountant can also advise on the most suitable business entity for your needs which has significant tax, cost and legal ramification

 Which legal form should I trade under?